klusignolo/SQL-Concatenator/README.md

 ```
 When PyInstaller finishes running, the new .exe file will be located in /dist.
 You may need to run 'pip install pyinstaller' if you don't already have it.

+## Usage
+Using the SQL-Concatenator is pretty simple.
+- Paste the un-concatenated input into the *Input* section
+- Verify that the delimiter is properly set (Note that *Line* and *Custom* can both be selected.
+For custom-only delimiter, ensure that *Line* is unchecked).
+- Click **Concatenate** to write to the *Output* section. **Copy to Clipboard** will do the thing that the button says.

 ## Tests

 There are a few unit tests for various input configurations.
 To run tests: